JCSDA-internal/yamlprocessor/docs/data-process.rst

-By default, if the document is an object at root and if the root object contains a value with an underscore ``_`` key, the application will remove the value with the underscore key before dumping the result To turn off this behaviour, you can do:
+By default, if the document is an object at root and if the root object contains a value with an underscore ``_`` key, the application will remove the value with the underscore key before dumping the result.
+To turn off this behaviour, you can do:

  - On the command line, use the